-UPDATE (12/11/2013): City has recently hired The Compost Crew to collect food waste from additional 500 households.
-If you are within the pilot area and have received a letter, you can register at http://compostcrew.com/takomasignup/.
+City is working with The Compost Crew to collect food waste from upto 500 households.
+If your trash collection is on Tuesday and Wednesday and your street is south of Sligo Creek Parkway, you can register at http://compostcrew.com/takomasignup/.
 Once your registration is accepted, Compost crew will deliver a bin and bin liners to your household.
 The program is being offered to the household on a first come, first served basis.
 Sign up now while spots last!
+Program start up is scheduled for Monday, January 6, 2014.

 About the Food Waste Collection Pilot Program

 The City of Takoma Park food collection waste program is currently in its pilot phase.
 Volunteer households in Takoma Park have been invited to participate in a pilot program in which food waste is separated from household trash and is placed curbside for weekly collection.
-The food waste collection pilot program includes 365 households within the city limits of Takoma Park.
-The program, which began in mid-February of 2013, is currently scheduled to run through the end of June, 2014.
+The food waste collection pilot program begun on mid-February of 2013.
 The program aims to make it easier for residents to get rid of household food waste in a sustainable fashion — according to the data from the current pilot program almost 30% of what would otherwise be thrown away for incineration could be composted.

 The food waste collection program is currently being expanded to an additional 500 households.
-If you live in the pilot area (see map below) you will have received a post card from the Park Public Works Department inviting your household to participate.
-Participation is voluntary.
-Residents who received correspondence that are interested in participating can use the webform at the bottom of this page to sign up.
+If you live in the pilot area (see map below) you can participate and the Participation is voluntary.
+If you have Thursday trash collection sign up on the registration form at the bottom of this page.

 Information For Participants